MarkBind/markbind/docs/devGuide/githubActions/workflowSecurity.md

 This event should not be used with `actions/checkout` as it can give write permission and secrets access to untrusted code from the forked code.
 Any building step, script execution, or even action call could be used to compromise the entire repository.

-This can be fixed by adding code to ensure that the code being checked out belongs to the base branch.
+This can be fixed by adding code to ensure that the codebase being checked out, using the action, belongs to the base branch.
 This can be done using:
 {% raw %}
 ```yaml